robinozer/chefs-table/README.md

 - PageSpeed Insights of web.dev (part of Chrome Dev tools) was used to measure site performance, accessibility, SEO and best practice.

 ## 8. Testing ##
-Test planning, test , test execution
-Input (click to book a page) and expected output (user should be redirectedt o booking page.
-(see recorded sound)

 ### 8.1 Code validation ###
 - HTML